 Long-term care facilities are more abundant than hospitals.
 However, SNFs and NFs are smaller than hospitals, with an average of about 100 beds, compared with about 160 beds for hospitals.
-Traditionally, nursing homes were mom-and-pop operations.
-Increasingly nursing homes are owned by for-profit chains.
-For example, Brookdale Senior Living (2021) operates about 700 facilities across the United States.
-In 2016, 58 percent of nursing homes were chain-affiliated, and 60 percent were for-profit (Harrington et al. 2018).
+Large, for-profit, long-term care companies exist (such as Brookdale Senior Living, which operates 1,121 facilities across the United States), but many nursing homes are mom-and-pop operations.
 Nursing homes are licensed and inspected by states, which also license nursing home administrators.
 Although The Joint Commission accredits nursing homes, only a small percentage of these facilities obtain accreditation because it is not required for reimbursement and the standards to achieve accreditation are much higher than licensure requirements.

 The long-term care field has experienced tremendous growth in recent decades.
-In 1960, long-term care accounted for only 3 percent of US healthcare expenditures, but by 2018 it accounted for nearly 5 percent, according to the Centers for Medicare & Medicaid Services (CMS 2020b).
-Demand increases are anticipated, as the percentage of the US population aged 65 or older is expected to grow from 16.5 percent in 2019 to 22 percent in 2050 (Statista 2021c).
+In 1960, long-term care accounted for only 1 percent of US healthcare expenditures, but by 2012 it accounted for more than 9 percent.
+Demand increases are anticipated, as the percentage of the US population aged 65 or older is expected to grow from 15 percent in 2016 to 24 percent in 2060.
 The elderly are disproportionately high users of healthcare services in general and are major users of long-term care in particular.